-- Critical illness cover pays you a lump sum if you are diagnosed as suffering from one of the specified illnesses.
+- Serious illness cover cover pays you a lump sum if you are diagnosed as suffering from one of the specified illnesses.

 - Policy summaries will often set out a list of illnesses covered, but this is only a guide and full details will be in the policy document.
 This will also set out the criteria that have to be met before the insurer will pay a claim, including defining the level of severity of the illness.
 As an example, in the case of cancer, not all cancers or stages of cancer are covered.
 And for heart attacks, the insurer will need to have medical evidence of the severity of the condition before paying a claim.
 So it is important that you along with your consultant check which illnesses are covered.

-- CIC does not cover simply any sickness that affects your ability to work – it is specific about which illnesses are covered.
+- SIC does not cover simply any sickness that affects your ability to work – it is specific about which illnesses are covered.

 - Some insurers exclude all pre-existing conditions but others will decide on the basis of your personal medical history.

 - SIC differs to other types of protection insurance such as income protection and it is important that you fully understand what it does and whether it is right for you.
 Income protection policies pay out an income to replace lost income in the event of certain sicknesses.

 Before you take out the cover, we will provide you either a Policy Summary or Key Features document.
 This will set out the key features and benefits, as well as any significant or unusual exclusions or limitations.
 If you have any queries about these you should ask our consultant to explain the cover in more detail.
 This will help you make an informed decision on whether to take out the cover.